Peng-1124/web-softwaretools-plain/report/Features.md

 ### Data De duplication function test

 This function can only be tested manually.
 Every time we get the PET data, the test is successful because the Pet ID on the screen is not repeated.
-We have mentioned our function here(加链接)
+We have mentioned our function [here](#feature-9-resetdata-de-duplication)

 The result is here